ome/omero-documentation/README.rst

 ====================

-When a specific type of content (e.g. code snippet) repeats itself among many pages, it is advised to store it in a seperate file without the default ``.txt`` extension.
+When a specific type of content (e.g. code snippet) repeats itself among many pages, it is advised to store it in a separate file without the default ``.txt`` extension.
 This file can then be later included using the ``literalinclude`` directive.